caslabs/caslabs.github.io/essays/software-engineering-is-a-system.md

 ## A Holisitc Perspective

-As a boy, I used to watch my father piece together intricate systems of wires and wood in our garage, each component carefully selected and assembled to serve a specific function.
+As a boy, I used to watch my father piece together intricate systems of wires and wood, each component carefully selected and assembled to serve a specific function.
 This exposure to the precision required in engineering projects instilled in me an appreciation for structured methodologies and the importance of every single element in a system, be it a natural or artifical.

 This understanding blossomed as I grew, revealing that systems, whether biological ecosystems, mathematical models, or engineered networks, all follow similar patterns of complexity and interdependence.
 Just as an ecosystem relies on the balance and interaction between its organisms, software systems require various components to work harmoniously to function effectively.
 Together, these practices demonstrate how software engineering integrates diverse skills and disciplines, fostering a productive environment where complex software systems can be developed, managed, and delivered effectively.
 They highlight the interconnectedness of the roles within the software engineering ecosystem, where each component, from coding standards to management methodologies, contributes to the overarching goal of creating robust, efficient, and user-centric software products.